Azure-Samples/function-csharp-ai-textsummarize/README.md

 3) Open Storage Explorer, Storage Accounts -> Emulator -> Blob Containers -> and create a container `test-samples-trigger` if it does not already exists
 4) Copy any .txt document file with text into the `test-samples-trigger` container

 You will see AI analysis happen in the Terminal standard out.
-The analysis will be saved in a .txt file in the `` blob container.
+The analysis will be saved in a .txt file in the `test-samples-output` blob container.

 ### Using VS Code
 1) Open the root folder in VS Code: